-(Updated 1/14/19) The Target return policy has some interesting twists to it that are worth your attention, especially if you shop there regularly.
+(Updated 11/18/19) The Target return policy has some interesting twists to it that are worth your attention, especially if you shop there regularly.
 Do you need a receipt?
 Should you ever return products you bought online via the mail?
-Are there any exceptions to the Target return policy?
+Are there any exceptions to their policy?
 You got questions, I got answers.
 Let’s get right to it…

 Target’s baseline return policy allows you to return unopened items within 90 days of original purchase date.